2 Public cloud images #

 deprecated

-and images do no longer get refreshed.
+.
 At the end of the six month deprecation period, images are subject to deletion.
 It is strongly discouraged to use deprecated images to create new instances.- Deleted

 Deleted images are no longer supported or available for instance creation.